fhalab/evSeq/README.md

 	R: 5’ - GGTAGACGGAGACAGGCGGXXXXXXXXXXXXXXXX – 3’

 where "X" signifes the seed region binding to your target gene.
-5. Once you have your primers in hand, you should run a test case to make sure that they work for ssSeq before using them to process full plates.
+5. Once you have your primers in hand, you should run a test case to make sure that they work for deSeq before using them to process full plates.
 You'll be very sad if you perform multiple plates of PCR only to find that they failed due to the inner primer.
 To check the inner primer, perform a single PCR reaction following the makeup given by the calculator [here](./LibraryPrepCalculators/PrimerFunctionalityCalculator.xlsx).
 Note that "inner primer" refers to a mixture of forward and reverse inner primer.
 Use the thermalcycler conditions given in [Library Preparation](#Library-Preparation).

 Some things to keep in mind when designing primers: